sciZer0/7/v/README.md

 Automated Donations are an element of a donation culture.

-From the start, the monthly rate of Automated Donations is 0.05% from each account's balance and  the donors (Voters) can monthly change the rate by 5%  – either increase or decrease –  through Competitive Quadratic Voting.
+From the start, the monthly rate of Automated Donations is 0.05% from each public address's balance and  the donors (Voters) can monthly change the rate by 5%  – either increase or decrease –  through Competitive Quadratic Voting.